 Electrode being inserted into axilla skin

-Place leads on the chest posterior to the right and left forelimbs [1] and on the abdomen anterior to the left hind lmib [2] and place a ground pin electrode anterior to the right hind limb on the abdomen [3].
+Place leads on the chest posterior to the right and left forelimbs [1] and on the abdomen anterior to the left hind limb [2], then place a ground pin electrode anterior to the right hind limb on the abdomen [3].

 Second lead being placed on forelimb, with first visible in frame as possible

-Lead being placed onto abdomen
+Third lead being placed anterior to the left hind limb

-Electrode being placed onto hind limb
+Reference electrode being placed anterior to the right hind limb

 When all of the ECG leads have been properly placed, secure the rabbit in an appropriately sized restrainer with the hind limbs under the animal [1].

-Talent securing the rear restraint of rabbit
+Talent securing the rabbit in the restrainer

+Using a 45-degree angle approach, insert subdermal straight pin-electrodes into the scalp [1].
+Place one EEG lead on the right anterior, left anterior, right occipital, and left occipital regions of the head[2] and place a central reference lead at the central point between the other four leads [3].
+Run the wires up between the ears and loosely tether them to the restrainer behind the head [4].

+WIDE: Talent inserting electrode(s) Videographer: More Talent than rabbit in shot

+Shot of leads in place Video Editor: please emphasize right anterior, left anterior, right occipital, and left occipital leads when mentioned

+Central lead being placed Video Editor: please indicate this lead as “Cz”

+Wires being run between ears and tethered to the restrainer

 To monitor respiration during the experiment, attach a pulse oximeter to one ear over the marginal ear vein [1] and gently secure a facemask with capnography tubing over the mouth and nose of the animal [2].
 Then attach the other end of the tubing to the vital signs monitor [3].

 Pulse oximeter being attached

-Facemask strings being tied to restrainer
+Talent placing mask over rabbit’s face

 Talent attaching tubing to monitor

 Video EEG-ECG Recording

-Before starting the recording, insert 7-13-millimeter subdermal straight pin-electrodes into the scalp [1].
-Using a 45-degree angle approach, run the wires up between the ears [2] and loosely tether them to the restrainer behind the head [3].

-WIDE: Talent inserting electrode(s) Videographer: More Talent than rabbit in shot

-Shot of inserted electrodes, then wires being run between ears

-Wires being tethered to restrainer

-Place one EEG lead on the right anterior, left anterior, right occipital, and left occipital [1] and place a central reference lead at the central point between the other four leads [2].

-Shot of leads in place Video Editor: please emphasize right anterior, left anterior, right occipital, and left occipital leads when mentioned

-Central lead being placed Video Editor: please indicate this lead as “Cz”

-To record video EEG-ECG, open an appropriate commercially available EEG software program [1] and adjust the video such that the entire rabbit can be observed within the field of view [1].
+To record video-EEG-ECG, open an appropriate commercially available EEG software program [1] and adjust the video such that all of the rabbits can be observed within the field of view [1].

 Talent with EEG software with monitor visible in screen